Doris Day gets to work with her childhood idol, Ginger Rogers

-Reagan plays the local police chief, Burt Rainy, who is investigating the mob murder of the Northern reporter who was investigating the Klan.
+The local district attorney, Burt Rainy (Reagan) is investigating the Klan and this murder.
 Lucy innocently informs Hank that her sister actually saw the attack.
-Shocked, Hank tells Charlie Barr (Hugh Sanders), a local official and head honcho of the local Klan, who becomes increasingly concerned whether Marsha will or won't talk.
-Rainy hears that Rogers witnessed the crime, but she is reluctant to reveal the fact that she actually saw the faces of two of them.
+Shocked, Hank tells Charlie Barr (Hugh Sanders), a town official and head of the local Klan, who becomes increasingly concerned about whether Marsha will or won’t talk.
+Rainy hears that Marsha witnessed the crime, and she reluctantly reveals to him that she knows the identity of one of the murderers.

 Marsha is kidnapped and taken to a Klan rally.
-The scene is eerie with crosses burning, men, women and children dressed in KKK attire while Marsha is bound, obviously subject to being executed.
-Rainey shows up and tries to put an end to the proceedings.
-During this dramatic scene, Lucy arrives to rescue her sister but is shot by her crazed husband by accident.
-She dies in Marsha's arms.
+The scene is eerie with crosses burning, people dressed in KKK attire, and Marsha being bound, obviously in preparation for her execution.
+During this dramatic scene, Lucy arrives to rescue her sister, but is shot by her crazed husband and dies in Marsha’s arms.

-The direction by Stuart Heisler and the screenplay by Daniel Fuchs and Richard Brooks provided all that was needed to make this an exciting film.
-The supporting work by Hugh Sanders, Lloyd Gough and Ned Glass was strong.
-Praise must also go to the cinematography by Carl Guthrie whose photography helped sustain the film noir quality that was prevalent in so many Warner films.
+The novelty in this film is that you see people of colour walking down the street!
+Rarely seen in most forties and fifties films, this gives an extra feeling of authenticity to the picture.
+Stuart Heisler’s direction and the screenplay by Daniel Fuchs and Richard Brooks provides all that is needed to make this an exciting film.
+The supporting work by Hugh Sanders, Lloyd Gough and Ned Glass is strong.
+Praise must also go to Carl Guthrie, whose photography helps sustain the film noir quality that was prevalent in so many Warner films.